hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 - openvswitch-common
 - python-libvirt

-Optionally, you can install the following packages, as needed:
+Optionally, we recommend that you can install the following packages, which will enable to you interact with the installed nodes:
 - xrdp
 - xfce4
 - libssl-dev